File Transfer Protocol Explained

 We tackle these important questions in this article.
 Continue reading if you want to learn more about the File Transfer Protocol.

-What is an FTP protocol?
+What is FTP?

 FTP is one of the oldest internet protocols that was first introduced on April 16, 1971.
-It describes the process of data transfer between devices across the internet.
+It describes the process of data transfer between devices across the Internet.

 More specifically, FTP is a standard communication protocol for transferring files from the FTP server, or a remote host, to an FTP client and vice versa.
 To put it simply, FTP enables file sharing between two devices – for example – two computers.
 One device is a personal computer with an FTP client installed and another is an FTP server.